Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 ```
 ret, corners = cv2.findChessboardCorners(image=grayscale_image, patternSize=chessboard_dimensions)
 ```
--Note that ret is a boolean indicating whether corners were successfully found.
+-Note that ret is a boolean variable indicating whether corners were successfully found.

 4) If corners were successfully found, I would append the corners to the image_points array and append the object point grid to the object points array.

--Note that these parrallel arrays are 'arrays of arrays'.
+-Note that these parallel arrays are 'arrays of arrays'.

 -Also note that each element in the object points array is the same object - the 'canonical' grid.